 If dealing with an annual audit feels like inviting an unwanted relative to your Thanksgiving dinner, then these simple NetSuite practices will help you keep your auditors satisfied.

 1) Segregation of Duties

 It is not uncommon for consultants to assign Administrator roles to employees during the implementation and configuration of NetSuite ERP system.
-The Administrator access is a very powerful role which allows almost anything and everything within the NetSuite ERP system.
+The Administrator access is a very powerful role that allows almost anything and everything within the NetSuite ERP system.

-It is very important to remove Administrator access from users other than the system administrator such as the IT department and/or select few super users within the organization.
+It is very important to remove Administrator access from users other than the system administrator such as the IT department and/or select few super-users within the organization.
 Having a large number of Administrators in the system may raise the alarm to the auditor.
 Here are some NetSuite ERP system practices you should follow when it comes to segregation of duties: